 When it comes to food that’s been misunderstood for many years, eggs generally come to mind.
 At one point, eating eggs was considered to be as bad as smoking cigarettes.
 CRAZY!

-But luckily science and research has improved over the years and accurate information has slowly made its way into the mainstream.
-Though there are plenty of people who will shun egg yolks in favor for the egg white, the majority understand the benefits and nutrients obtained from the whole egg.
+But luckily science and research have improved over the years and accurate information has slowly made its way into the mainstream.
+Though there are plenty of people who will shun egg yolks in favor of the egg white, the majority understand the benefits and nutrients obtained from the whole egg.

 In years past, eggs were associated with heart disease due to its high cholesterol level but as we’ve learned, cholesterol alone does not lead to blocked arteries and heart disease.

 Eggs are a fantastic source of key nutrients aside from just being versatile and delicious.
 But it’s important to consider the source of the egg.
 Ideally, whenever possible consider purchasing eggs that come from pasture raised chickens.
 The below chart will outline why this is important.

 Your brain requires cholesterol in order to function.
 “While your brain represents about 2-3% of your total body weight, 25% of the cholesterol in your body is found in your brain, where it plays important roles in such things as membrane function, acts as an antioxidant, and serves as the raw material from which we are able to make things like progesterone, estrogen, cortisol, testosterone and even vitamin D.” Research has concluded better memory function in the elderly population who consumed a diet high in cholesterol.
 Eggs contain HDL cholesterol, which is the one we want.

 High in Omega 3s